-By increasing the angle and the grace period you can stop the vibrations occuring.
+By increasing the acceptable angle of lean and the grace period you stop the warning vibrations and the punishment noises occuring.
 In this case the app will continue to report the lean angle.
 Thus, becoming a pure measuring device.
 Additionally, it is possible, but untested, that the app may impact on falls and sleep attacks.

 Duration of baselining (sec).
 Default 10 sec.
 The time to sit or stand with a good posture.
 The program averages the accelerometer readings.
 This approximates to local vertical.

-Grace period.
+Grace period warning.
 Duration of continuous fails required to raise vibration (ms).
 Default 5000, i.e. 5 sec.
 This is the important part of the algorithm.
 It removes many false positives.
 For instance, looking down briefly should not trigger the vibrations.
 This also filters out most accelerations due to movement.

 Duration of group (sec).
 Default 60 sec.
 Statistics of the lean are written to the screen. every 1 minute.